ScienceSoft-Inc/ViewGestures/README.md

 - SwipeRight;
 - SwipeUp;
 - SwipeDown.

-Other gestures in development.
+Other gestures are in development.

 How to use this plugin in Xamarin.Forms app
 ===========================================
-Look sample to know how right include plugin in your application.

-If you want to use gestures plugin for view control then need to add initialize renderers for each platform.

-In iOS project just use
+It's required that you initilize renderers for each platform separately.

+iOS:
 ```cs
 Xamarin.Forms.Forms.Init ();
 ViewGesturesRenderer.Init();
 ```
-In Android project just use
+Android:
 ```cs
 Xamarin.Forms.Forms.Init (this, bundle);
 ViewGesturesRenderer.Init();
 ```
-In WinPhone project just use
+WinPhone:
 ```cs
 Xamarin.Forms.Forms.Init ();
 ViewGesturesRenderer.Init();